githubocto/flat/README.md

-// Careful! any uncaught errors and the workflow will fail, committing nothing. const newfile = `subset_of_${filename}` await writeJSON(newfile, data.path.to.something) console.log(newfile)
+// Careful! any uncaught errors and the workflow will fail, committing nothing. const newfile = `subset_of_${filename}` await writeJSON(newfile, data.path.to.something)
 ```

-You can write to `stdout` or use `console.log()` as much as you like within your postprocessing script; the results should show up in your actions log.
-The only hard requirement is that the last line must contain the path to the processed file, and nothing else.
+You can use `console.log()` as much as you like within your postprocessing script; the results should show up in your actions log.

 ### Why deno?